The Color of Pomegranates

-The Color of Pomegranates is a 1969 Soviet Armenian art film written and directed by Sergei Parajanov.
+The Color of Pomegranates, originally known as Sayat-Nova, is a 1969 Soviet Armenian avant-garde film written and directed by Sergei Parajanov.
 The film is a poetic treatment of the life of 18th-century Armenian poet and troubadour Sayat-Nova.
-It has appeared in many polls as one of the greatest films ever made and was hailed as revolutionary by Mikhail Vartanov.
-The film is now regarded as a landmark in film history.
+The film is regarded as a landmark in cinema history, and was met with widespread acclaim among filmmakers and critics.
+It is often considered one of the greatest films ever made.

 Overview

-The Color of Pomegranates is a biography of the Armenian ashug Sayat-Nova (King of Song) that attempts to reveal the poet's life visually and poetically rather than literally.
-The film is presented with little dialogue using active tableaux which depict the poet's life in chapters: Childhood, Youth, Prince's Court (where he falls in love with a tsarina), The Monastery, The Dream, Old Age, The Angel of Death and Death.
-There are sounds and music and occasional singing but dialogue is rare.
+The Color of Pomegranates is a biography of the Armenian ashug Sayat-Nova (1712–1795) that attempts to reveal the poet's life visually and poetically rather than literally.
+The film is presented with little dialogue, using active tableaux which depict the poet's life in chapters: Childhood, Youth, Prince's Court (where he falls in love with a tsarina), The Monastery, The Dream, Old Age, The Angel of Death, and Death.
+There are sounds, music, and occasional singing, but dialogue is rare.
 Each chapter is indicated by a title card and framed through both Sergei Parajanov's imagination and Sayat Nova's poems.
-Actress Sofiko Chiaureli notably plays six roles in the film, both male and female.
-According to Frank Williams, Parajanov's film celebrates the survival of Armenian culture in face of oppression and persecution, "There are specific images that are highly charged—blood-red juice spilling from a cut pomegranate into a cloth and forming a stain in the shape of the boundaries of the ancient Kingdom of Armenia; dyers lifting hanks of wool out of vats in the colours of the national flag, and so on".
+Actress Sofiko Chiaureli plays six roles in the film, both male and female.
+According to the film critic Frank Williams, Parajanov's film celebrates the survival of Armenian culture in face of oppression and persecution: "There are specific images that are highly charged—blood-red juice spilling from a cut pomegranate into a cloth and forming a stain in the shape of the boundaries of the ancient Kingdom of Armenia; dyers lifting hanks of wool out of vats in the colours of the national flag, and so on".

-Parajanov, the director, said his inspiration was "the Armenian illuminated miniature," and that he "wanted to create that inner dynamic that comes from inside the picture, the forms and the dramaturgy of colour."
+Parajanov said his inspiration was "the Armenian illuminated miniature," and that he "wanted to create that inner dynamic that comes from inside the picture, the forms and the dramaturgy of colour."
 He also described this film as a series of Persian miniatures.

-His close friend Mikhail Vartanov has maintained that Parajanov's misunderstood cinematic language is "simple and only appears to be complex", and he partly demystified it in Parajanov: The Last Spring.

 Some Russian versions of The Color of Pomegranates have Special Edition features.
 The Memories of Sayat Nova, by Levon Grigoryan, is a 30-minute synopsis that explains what is happening in the tableaux and in each chapter of the poet's life.
 G. Smalley asserts that every carefully composed image in The Color of Pomegranates is coded to a meaning, but the key to interpreting them is missing.
 He agrees with Parajanov that "If someone sat down to watch The Color of Pomegranates with no background, they would have no idea what they were seeing."
 The making of the film and its different versions are explored in the other special features: "Introduction" by writer and filmmaker Daniel Bird; The World Is A Window: Making The Colour of Pomegranates—a new documentary by Daniel Bird; and "Commentary" by Levon Abrahamyan, moderated by Daniel Bird.